ALLBio/allbiotc2/README.md

 	cd ~
 	git clone https://github.com/ALLBio/allbiotc2.git

-## Preprocessing your data
+	cd allbiotc2/
+	make install
+The `make install` command will do a system-wide install.
+This step requires `sudo` rights.

-Preparing the reference VCF from SDI format:
+## Preprocessing reference VCF

+If reference calls are provided in `SDI` format, the following procedure can be followed to convert from SDI to VCF.

 	make -f ../scripts/Makefile \